Viloleal/vSNP/docs/setup.md

     $ conda env create
     $ conda activate vsnp

 When GATK 3.8 is downloaded using Anacoda it still needs to be registered.
 GATK has a way to do this.
-Go to GATK's website, download the GATK package, unzip it, and run:
+Go to GATK's website, download the GATK package: https://software.broadinstitute.org/gatk/download/archive unzip it:
+    $ tar -vxjf GenomeAnalysisTK-3.8*
+and run:
     $ gatk-register /path/to/Downloads/GenomeAnalysisTK*/GenomeAnalysisTK.jar

 After `gatk-register` is ran, GATK just downloaded from the GATK website, can be deleted.
 The download was only needed to register the Anaconda GATK package.